Learning to Pursue AC Optimal Power Flow Solutions with Feasibility Guarantees: Introduction

 An alternative strategy involves replacing algorithmic updates in traditional optimization methods -- such as Newton-type or gradient-based methods -- with neural networks~\cite{baker2020learning,chen2025physics}.
 These methods offer computational advantages, but existing works do not offer convergence and feasibility guarantees.

 \emph{Contributions}.
-In this paper, we consider a solution method for the AC OPF that is based on a continuous approximation of the projected gradient flow -- hereafter referred to as the safe gradient flow~\cite{allibhoy2023control,colot2024optimal} -- incorporating voltage and current information obtained either through real-time measurements (as in feedback optimization~\cite{gan2016online,dall2016optimal,bernstein2019real,picallo2022adaptive}) or power flow computations.
+In this paper, we consider a solution method for the AC OPF that is based on the so called safe gradient flow~\cite{allibhoy2023control,colot2024optimal}, {a constrained gradient flow whose design employs Control Barrier Functions (CBFs),} modified to incorporate voltage and current information obtained either through real-time measurements (as in feedback optimization~\cite{gan2016online,dall2016optimal,bernstein2019real,picallo2022adaptive}) or power flow computations.
 To favor computational efficiency and speed, we propose a novel framework that employs a neural network approximation of the safe gradient flow.
 In particular, the neural network predicts the unique optimal solution of a quadratic program (QP) defining the map of the safe gradient flow.
 The learning task is well-posed, in the sense that the optimal solution map of the QP is a single-valued function and it is continuous.
 The learned safe gradient flow is then used in conjunction with voltage and current information to identify AC OPF solutions.
 We summarize our contributions as follows:

 \emph{(c1)} We propose an iterative method where the neural network approximation of the safe gradient flow is used with either real-time measurements or power flow computations.
+When using real-time measurements, the proposed method constitutes a neural network-based feedback optimization method.

 \emph{(c2)} We show that our method leads to solutions that are practically feasible.
-The term practical feasibility refers to the fact that we provide guarantees on the maximum constraint violation (which is found to be negligible through our numerical experiments); the analytical estimate of the violation allows for a careful tightening of the constraints in the AC OPF so that the neural network can be trained not to violate the actual constraints.
+The term practical feasibility refers to the fact that we provide guarantees on the maximum constraint violation; the analytical estimate of the violation allows for a careful tightening of the constraints in the AC OPF so that the neural network can be trained not to violate the actual constraints.
 The practical feasibility is at \emph{any time}, in the sense that the algorithm produces feasible points even when terminated before convergence or implemented online.
+To the best of our knowledge, this is the first neural network-based algorithm for the AC OPF problem with feasibility guarantees, without postprocessing.

 \emph{(c3)} We show that the proposed learning-based method converges exponentially fast within a neighborhood of KKT points of the AC OPF that are strict local optimizers.